Show sidebar Domain-specific ECI

 Domain-specific ECIs show how LLMs’ ECI scores are influenced by the selection of benchmarks used to calculate them.

 The domain-specific ECI largely uses the methodology from the general ECI but only incorporates benchmarks from a specific domain, such as software engineering (SWE) or math.
 In particular, we keep the benchmark difficulty and slopes from the general ECI fit, and only refit the LLM capability parameters.
 See the methodology section below for the full details.
+The cyber ECI is an exception, as it also incorporates cybersecurity benchmarks that are not part of the general ECI; see the Cyber ECI section below.

 Methodology